Kaur-Gurmehak/Blockchain/README.md

 - Withdraw: Emitted when a user successfully withdraws Ether.

 ##  Preventing Re-Entrancy Attacks
 To prevent re-entrancy attacks, this contract follows the checks-effects-interactions pattern in its withdraw function.
 This is a critical design choice that helps protect against potential vulnerabilities.

-Here’s how it works:
+### Reentrancy Mutex

+Reentrancy Mutex: It is a technique to add a state variable that locks the contract during code execution, preventing reentrant calls.The reEntrancyMutex flag is set to true when a withdrawal is in progress, blocking any reentrant calls until the withdrawal completes.
+This flag is reset only after the Ether transfer completes, preventing recursive calls.

+### Check-Effect-Interactions

 Checks: Before performing any actions, the contract verifies that the user has enough balance to withdraw the specified amount.
 If this check fails, the transaction is reverted.